-- 1 Click the Start button on the Windows[®] taskbar. - 2 Click Shut Down.
+- 1 Click the Start button.

+- 2 Click Turn Off Computer.

-The Shut Down Windows dialog box appears.
+The Turn off computer screen appears.

-- 3 Select Shut down. - 4 Click OK. - Wait for your computer to turn off automatically.
-The power indicator turns off. - 6 Turn off any peripheral connected to your computer. - Respond to any prompts warning you to save documents.
+- 3 Click Turn Off.

+Wait for your computer to turn off automatically.
+The power indicator turns off.

+- 4 Turn off any peripherals connected to your computer. - Respond to any prompts warning you to save documents or to consider other users.

-If you are unable to shut down your computer:
+If you are unable to shut down your computer;

-- Close all software in use. - Remove the PC Cards, if inserted.
-To do so, double-click the Unplug or Eject Hardware icon in the taskbar.
-Select the hardware you want to unplug and click Stop. - Disconnect any USB devices. - Then press the <Ctrl>+<Alt>+<Delete> keys at the same time to enter the Windows Security feature to close any application that can not close normally, and restart your system.
+- Close all software in use.

+- If applicable, remove the PC Card.
+To do so, double-click the Safely Remove Hardware icon in the taskbar.
+Select the hardware you want to unplug and click Stop.

+- Disconnect any USB devices.

+Press <Alt>+<F4> and select Turn Off from the screen that appears.

 If this does not work, you can press the power button for more than four seconds.
 This will shut down the computer.
-This operation may result in data loss.
+This operation may result in loss of data.

 If you want to shut down the computer for a short period only, you can save power by using the Standby mode.
+Go to the Start menu, select Turn Off Computer, and then click on Stand By.